-Gross Domestic Saving ( GDS ) and Gross Domestic Investment ( GDI ) are the parameters to study the health of the economy.
+Gross Domestic Savings ( GDS ) and Gross Domestic Investment ( GDI ) are the parameters to study the health of the economy.

-Investment = Saving + Net capital flow from abroad ( FDI + FII + Remittance – Outflow ) + Borrowings.
+Gross Domestic Savings = Gross Domestic Product - The Final Consumption Gross Domestic Investment = Gross Domestic Savings + Net capital flow from abroad ( FDI + FII + Remittance – Outflow ) + Borrowings.

 Gross Domestic Investment is also called the Gross Capital Formation.
 In a developing economy, investment is generally more than savings.